Vanlightly/RabbitTestTool/orchestration/README.md

 #### Broker Server Metrics Dashboard

-Shows the usual CPU, memory, disk and network stats sourced from the VM where the broker is running, extracted by Telegraf.
+Shows the usual CPU, memory, disk and network stats sourced from the VM where the broker is running, extracted by Telegraf.check_user_pass_login